 The City of Columbus, through its various offices and divisions, budgets for and/or administers many different types of primary and secondary funds.
-Included in this section is an excerpt from the City Auditor's Comprehensive Annual Financial Report, which describes the various types of funds administered by the city.
+Included in this section is an excerpt from the City Auditor's Annual Comprehensive Financial Report, which describes the various types of funds administered by the city.
+All of the proposed expenses across all funds reported in this document are subject to appropriation by Columbus City Council.
+Additional funds are included each year in the city's audited financial statements.
 Following this is a discussion of the organizational structure of the City of Columbus, along with a listing of principal officials.